Hull City Council's vessels:

 Arctic Corsair was bought by Hull City Council (HCC) in 1993 and in 1996 the Heritage Lottery Fund (HLF) awarded £159,700 for the creation of an exhibition berth for the ship.
 After being restored by trainees and volunteers from the St Andrews Fish Dock Heritage Group (STAND), the floating museum opened to the public in 1999.

-October 2021 Arctic Corsair and Spurn lightship have been moved to a local shipyard to begin undergoing restoration work.
+October 2021 Arctic Corsair has been moved to a local shipyard to begin undergoing restoration work.
 Full story

 August 2021 An art installation consisting of several elongated tentacles to honour the legend of the mythical monster of the deep has taken over several buildings this week to mark the start of the Hull: Yorkshire's Maritime City project.
 Full story